 How does the Law Clinic work?

-The Clinic is part of Strathclyde Law School and is overseen by Professor Donald Nicolson OBE its founding Director.
+The Clinic is part of Strathclyde Law School.

 The day-to-day running of the clinic is carried out by its student directors and an Executive Committee of volunteers.
 The committee is made up of appointed and elected student advisors who make policy decisions to ensure the Law Clinic meets its aims.